cpinnix/commanderpowerlevel/README.md

 #### Rule Zero

-Before playing, having a rule zero discussion is the solution for curating the experience players are looking for.
+Before playing, having a Rule Zero discussion is the solution for curating the experience players are looking for.
 Players are going to sit down with one another for 30 minutes or more, the least they should do is talk about how powerful their decks are.
+Technological can help inform the Rule Zero discussion.

 #### Open Source